gifforda/JMI_Gifford_WAT_CT_HU_vs_MRI_FSF/SETUP.md

 Usage:
 ------
 * See [./code/README.md](./code/README.md)

 Example Files:
 --------

 * Raw Data File :  `S04_input.mat` : Input CT images, already converted to Hounsfield Units, and original complex MRI data.

-* Registered Images and resulting WAT mask : `S04_output.mat` : The above dataset, MRI data has been reconstruced into Fat-signal fraction images and all images are registered.
+* Registered Images and resulting WAT mask : `S04_output.mat` : The above dataset, MRI data has been reconstructed into Fat-signal fraction images and all images are registered.
 The final subcutaneous WAT mask is included in this file.

 * Figure File : `Figure_4.png` : Figure_4 is reproduced from the above (and other) reconstructed image volumes.

 Notes:
 ------
-* To obtain files in `./data_input/`, `./data_output/`, scripts available in `./code/` should be executed to download and verify  MD5 hash values for all data files.
+* To obtain files in `./data_input/`, `./data_output/`, the `download_data_all.py` script available in `./code/` should be executed to download and verify MD5 hash values for all data files.
 * Files in `./data_input/`, `./data_output/`, and `./figures/` (other than `README.md`) are ignored when performing `git commit`.